-It occurs when the vitreous (the central gel part of the eye) adheres in an abnormally strong manner to the macula (a part of the retina that is located at the back of the eye).
-As part of the normal aging process, the vitreous separates from the retina.
-However, if the separation is incomplete the resultant VMA leads to pulling on the retina (traction).
-When this causes symptoms, such as metamorphopsia (distorted vision) or decreased visual acuity, it is known as symptomatic VMA.
+Prior to the introduction of JETREA® the only treatment options available to patients with symptomatic VMA were watchful waiting or a surgical procedure known as a vitrectomy.
 One reason that vitrectomy is not used earlier is that the procedure has risks and complications.
-Potential complications of the procedure include incomplete separation, bleeding, pain, post-operative inflammation or irritation, development of fibrovascular membranes, retinal detachment. retinal tear, chronic macular edema and cataract formation.
+Potential complications of the procedure include incomplete separation, bleeding, pain, post-operative inflammation or irritation, development of fibrovascular membranes, retinal detachment, retinal tear, chronic macular edema and cataract formation.
 Following vitrectomy, patients with macular hole need to remain in a facedown position for several days to weeks and require extra care-giver support.

 An aging population and the availability of better imaging technology are leading to a greater diagnosis of patients with symptomatic VMA and macular hole.
 As a result the role of VMA in the progression of eye disease is gaining wider recognition among the retinal community.
-In the U.S., VMA is now diagnosed as a separate and identifiable disease following the approval of a new disease diagnosis code, ICD-9-CM, which took effect in October 2011.
+In the US, VMA/VMT is now diagnosed as a separate and identifiable disease following the approval of a new disease diagnosis code, ICD-9-CM, which took effect in October 2011.

-This is important as it will help physicians to monitor the prevalence of VMA and identify it separately from other associated conditions.
+This code is important as it will help physicians to monitor the prevalence of VMA and identify it separately from other associated conditions.
 In addition, the code may provide information on how many vitrectomies are performed directly as a result of symptomatic VMA.